rails/rails/guides/source/webpacker.md

 If you want to use live code reloading, or you have enough JavaScript that on-demand compilation is too slow, you'll need to run `./bin/webpack-dev-server` or `ruby ./bin/webpack-dev-server`.
 This process will watch for changes in the `app/javascript/packs/*.js` files and automatically recompile and reload the browser to match.

-Windows users will need to run these commands in a terminal separate from `bundle exec rails s`.
+Windows users will need to run these commands in a terminal separate from `bundle exec rails server`.

 Once you start this development server, Webpacker will automatically start proxying all webpack asset requests to this server.
 When you stop the server, it'll revert to on-demand compilation.